mnot/I-D/web-proxy-desc/draft.md

 ### validNetworks

 An array containing strings; each string contains a classless prefix {{RFC4632}} which the proxy can be used within.
-Clients MUST NOT attempt to use the proxy if their IP address is within one of the stated ranges.
+Clients MUST NOT attempt to use the proxy if their IP address is not within one of the stated ranges.

 This member is optional.